No-Skids-Alliance/NSA/docs/source/content/glossary.rst

 Glossary
 ========

+bind shell
+  A piece of software that provides a remote attacker with command-line access to a target system by opening a port on the target system to which the attacker's system can connect.
+Similar to a reverse shell.

 Capture the Flag (CTF)
   A game in which hackers attempt to penetrate a specially-designed target system or network.
 CTFs are a good way to legally practice hacking skills and gain recognition in the hacker community.